-- Lower the brightness on the display. - Select the Power saver setting in Power Options. - Remove the battery from the computer when it is not being used or charged. - Turn off wireless devices when you are not using them. - Disconnect unused external devices that are not plugged into an external power source, such as an external hard drive connected to a USB port. - Stop, disable, or remove any external media cards that you are not using. - Before you leave your computer, initiate Sleep or Hibernation, or shut down the computer.
+- Lower the brightness on the display. - Select the Power saver setting in Power Options. - Turn off wireless devices when you are not using them. - Disconnect unused external devices that are not plugged into an external power source, such as an external hard drive connected to a USB port.

+- Stop, disable, or remove any external media cards that you are not using. - Before you leave your computer, initiate Sleep or Hibernation, or shut down the computer.